pglen/pyedpro/README.md

 ** tried the M1 ...
 Sun 03.Apr.2022 most of it worked; no async processing as Glib the timer functions bombed.
 Great hardware - bad PyGobject support.
-However if an editor with familiar key op is needed -- most of it works with no destructive errors.
+However if an editor with familiar key op is needed -- most of it works.
+And no destructive errors.

 ### New:

     (this is extracted, use git log for up-to-date information)

-    Sat 10.Sep.2022 -- the system shortcuts (ctrl-s ctrl-o) are re-done by hand Sat 03.Sep.2022 -- pubilshed on pip
+    Thu 27.Oct.2022 -- Restore system menu processing (Alt-f [File Menu] and such) Sat 10.Sep.2022 -- the system shortcuts (ctrl-s ctrl-o) are re-done by hand Sat 03.Sep.2022 -- published on pip
     Thu 21.Apr.2022 -- release issued
     Wed 16.Mar.2022 -- dialog for read only file, export notes ... lots of other stuff Wed 01.Dec.2021 -- on search, descending one dir level with Ext.
 Search